NadavShaar/NadavShaar/README.md

 <h3> 👨🏻‍💻 About Me </h3>
-I'm a front-end React developer, i'm passined about User-Interface and delivering beatiful and interactive applications.
+I'm a front-end React developer,

+i'm passionate about User-Interface and delivering beautiful and interactive applications.

 <h3>🛠 Tech Stack</h3>